inrupt/solid-client-js/ARCHITECTURE.md

 The low level ACP API was put together in a short timeframe and there are bound to be idiosyncracies there. _Especially_ given that the ACP model is still a proposal.

-One thing that might jump out to you in particular is `v1.ts`, `v2.ts`, etc.
+One thing that might jump out to you in particular is the various module exports (`v1.ts`, `v2.ts`, `v3.ts`, `v4.ts`, `acp_v1`, `acp_ess_1`, `acp_ess_2` etc...).
-Back when there was no talk of there being alternative access mechanisms other than Web Access Control (also known as "Access Control Lists"), and JavaScript did not have a way to expose submodules to consumers, the WAC APIs were exported from the top level directly.
+Back when there was no talk of there being alternative access mechanisms other than Web Access Control and JavaScript did not have a way to expose submodules to consumers, the WAC APIs were exported from the top level directly.
 However, some of the ACP APIs have the same names as WAC APIs.
-For that reason, and to avoid having to introduce breaking changes while iterating on the ACP APIs, we chose to add all those APIs as properties on an `acp_v1` object and export _that_, forgoing tree-shaking.
+For that reason, and to avoid having to introduce breaking changes while iterating on the ACP APIs, we chose to add all those APIs as properties on a top level export (forgoing tree-shaking).
 That way, we could keep old versions available (but deprecated) while iterating on the new ones.

 Likewise, we initially thought there would be more Access Control Policies-related data we would store for a given Resource, hence the